Iconic French New Wave director Jean-Luc Godard dead at 91

 Though the academy received some complaints about Godard being selected to receive the award, academy President Tom Sherak said the director was recognized solely “for his contributions to film in the New Wave era.”

-In 2010, Godard released “Film Socialisme,” a film in three chapters first shown at the Cannes Film Festival.

 Godard married Danish-born model and actress Anna Karina in 1961.
 She appeared in a string of movies he made during the remainder of the 1960s, all of them seen as New Wave landmarks.
-Notable among them were “My Life to Live,” “Alphaville” and “Crazy Pete,” — which also starred Belmondo and was rumored to have been shot without a script.
-They divorced in 1965.
+Notable among them were “My Life to Live,” “Alphaville” and “Crazy Pete” — which also starred Belmondo and was rumored to have been shot without a script.
+Godard and Karina divorced in 1965.

-Thomas Adamson in Paris and former AP correspondent John Heilprin contributed to this report.
+Adamson reported from Paris.
+Former AP correspondent John Heilprin contributed biographical material to this report.

 FILE - Jean-Luc Godard smokes as "Masculin, feminin" is being tipped in the 16th annual Berlin Film Festival as an insider for the top movie prize, the Berlin Golden Bear in Berlin, June 27, 1966.
 Director Jean-Luc Godard, an icon of French New Wave film who revolutionized popular 1960s cinema, has died, according to French media.
 He was 91.
 Born into a wealthy French-Swiss family on Dec.
 3, 1930, in Paris, the ingenious "enfant terrible" stood for years as one of the world's most vital and provocative directors in Europe and beyond — beginning in 1960 with his debut feature "Breathless."
 (AP Photo/Edwin Reichert, File)